vikas25mim10105-debug/CourseMate/reports/project_report.md

 - Rank and display relevant courses.

 ## 5. Functional Requirements
-Load data, validate data, accept preferences, create TF-IDF vectors, calculate similarity, rank courses, and display top five.
+Load data, check the data take in the preferences make TF-IDF vectors figure out the similarity sort the courses and show the five.

 ## 6. Non-Functional Requirements
-Usability, maintainability, reliability, resource efficiency, and reproducibility.
+Usability, maintainability, reliability, resource efficiency and reproducibility.

 ## 7. System Architecture
 See reports/architecture.md.